 Alzheimers Disease and Coconut Oil

 If someone you love is in a nursing home, go see them.
-The nurses there often comment about how unique Ron’s family is, because they come.
-Even though he has Alzheimer’s and doesn’t remember who we are, or even that we were there after we’ve left, his soul knows.
+The nurses often commented about how unique Ron’s family was because they came.
+Even though he had Alzheimer’s and didn't remember who we were, or probably even that we were there after we left, his soul knows.
 I’m convinced of this.
-Our kids send him pictures with “I love you Grandpa” all over them for the same reason.
-He hasn’t “technically” known Mary Ellen for a while now, but when visiting him (she’s so faithful and goes daily), she’s the only one who he opens his arms wide for and says, “I’ve been hoping you’d come.”
+Our kids would send him pictures with “I love you Grandpa” all over them for the same reason.
+He didn't “technically” known Mary Ellen in later years, but when visiting him (she was so faithful and went every day), she was the only one who he opened his arms wide for and said, “I’ve been hoping you’d come.”
 Once he said to her, “Where is my wife?!”
 She said, “Who do you think I am?”
 He answered, “I don’t know, but you’re sure one good-looking woman.”
 Isn’t that the sweetest?!
 It's so amazing how, just like God says, “the greatest of these is love” – even more powerful than our memory.
-It’s a sad, sick, twisted world at times, and I don’t know why this stuff happens, but I’m convinced that God hates it even more than we do.
+It’s a sad, sick, twisted world at times, and I don’t know why this stuff happens, but God probably hates it even more than we do.
 As always, He brings something good from it.
-He and Mary Ellen have taught their sons and grandchildren about staying faithful when it’s not easy, loving when you get nothing in return, and what a real marriage commitment looks like.
+Through it all Ron and Mary Ellen taught their sons and grandchildren about staying faithful when it’s not easy, loving when you get nothing in return, and what a real marriage commitment looks like.
 They’re living examples of our Christian faith and of sacrificial love.

-And by the way, because Mary Ellen is there every single day, I am convinced that Ron's care is better than the “norm” — all the nurses and aides know and love her, so they feel more of a connection to Ron, too.
+And by the way, because Mary Ellen was there every single day, I am convinced that Ron's care was better than the “norm” — all the nurses and aides knew and loved her, so they felt more of a connection with Ron, too.

 Stupid genetics anyway…

-Ron’s Mom and two sisters also had Alzheimer’s, so obviously the next generation is hoping and praying that it wasn’t passed on.
-(And not all of his siblings have it.)
-Kent isn’t one to just “wait and see”.
+Ron’s Mom and also four of his six siblings had Alzheimer’s, so obviously the next generation is hoping and praying it wasn’t passed on.
+Kent isn’t one to just wait and see.
 Thankfully, he’s willing to do what he can right now, on the chance that it could make a difference later:

 - This is what prompted me to look into supplements a few years ago.